 Sankofa Community Development Corporation

-Nkenge learned about Sankofa Community Development Corporation in a news article and discovered it was a match for the Veterans Store’s commitment to nourishing people and the planet.
-He believes the nonprofit has done a remarkable job serving New Orleans’ Lower Ninth Ward community.
+Nkenge has been a Team Member for 19 years.
+She learned about Sankofa Community Development Corporation in a news article and discovered it was a match for the Veterans Store’s commitment to nourishing people and the planet.
+She believes the nonprofit has done a remarkable job serving New Orleans’ Lower Ninth Ward community.
 Community First Grant funds will support two key initiatives: The Fresh Start Market and the Sankofa Community Garden, both which focus on enhancing long-term access to fresh, healthy food and providing comprehensive nutrition education.
 Nkenge has been a Team Member for 19 years.

 “Team Members at the Veterans store are interested in how and where we can go to make our impact felt.
 We are concerned about the high costs of food and how our community will be able to feed themselves and their families.
 We believe that Sankofa is a community partner that will help New Orleans bridge the gap for food insecurities.”